-A recent news article [Archbishop: Mother Teresa underwent exorcism (CNN)] caught my eye that is deserving of some comment.
+A news article from 2001 caught my eye that is deserving of some comment.

 The late Roman Catholic nun, commonly known as “Mother Teresa,” reputedly had an “exorcism” performed on her while she was hospitalized in 1997.
 This was reported recently by Henry D’Souza, “Archbishop” of Calcutta.
 The disclosure was made during the celebration of the fourth anniversary of the famous lady’s death.